MNie/fsharp-workshops-intro/slides/index.md

 ## Summary

+* In this series of workshops we'll learn basics of F# and Functional Programming
+* FP is mainly about *"evaluation of expressions, rather than execution of commands"*
+* FP helps you write better code
 * F# is a functional-first language available on .NET
-* FP helps you to write better code
 * Multi-paradigm languages (e.g. C#) also make use of functional bits
 * It's worth to learn F# / FP - even if you just want to improve how you write code in non-FP languages